Sales

 Winning sales presentations turn prospects into customers.
 But, constructing a winning presentation seems to be the bugbear of many sales folk.
 What is the perfect number of slides?
 Which is the best order?
 Should it be hyper-branded or simple?

-Or should we even be using decks at all in 2023?
+Or should we even be using PDF decks at all in 2024?

-The answer is: not if you want to gain access to cool insights, like whether they even looked at your presentation or make the journey collaborative, the static deck just won't cut it.
+The answer is simple: Not if you want to gain access to buyer insights, like whether they even looked at your presentation, or make the journey super collaborative.
+The static deck just won't cut it.

-Designing a beautiful and highly personalised sales presentation is great, but access to behavioural analytics through digital links is super powerful.
-Knowing whether the buyer clicked on that presentation, and then how long they viewed it, can help shape those next steps in your sales cycle.
+Designing a beautiful and highly personalised sales presentation is great, but access to buyer signals through digital sales rooms is super powerful.
+Knowing whether the buyer clicked on your content, and then how long they viewed it and if they then shared it with their team can help shape those next steps in your sales cycle.

-In fact, by 2025, 80% of B2B sales interactions will happen in these digital channels, according to Gartner.
-This means that presenting your pitch digitally unlocks new opportunities to engage and collaborate with your buyer.
+In fact, by 2025, 80% of B2B sales interactions will happen in digital channels, according to Gartner.
+This means that presenting your sales content digitally unlocks new opportunities to engage and collaborate with your buyer.
 Ultimately, this can help you close deals much faster.

 Salespeople of all types, from SDRs to Customer Success, make pitches at different points in the sales cycle.
-That's why it's super important to create presentations that are enjoyable for buyers to watch and easy for sellers to navigate...
-Especially if they’re pitching multiple times a day!
+That's why it's super important to create experiences that are enjoyable for buyers to engage with and easy for sellers to navigate...
+Especially if they’re collaborating with multiple buyers throughout the day!

 The key ingredients for a winning sales presentation

-While there's no "one way" to make a pitch presentation, there are a few core ingredients that can transform a bland presentation into a show-stopping performance.
+While there's no "one way" to present sales content, there are a few core ingredients that can transform a bland presentation into a show-stopping performance.

-To keep your buyer engaged and prevent them from nodding off, make the presentation more interactive by fostering a conversation, use eye-catching visuals that leave an impression, and pace your delivery to keep the energy level high.
+To keep your buyers engaged and prevent them from nodding off, make the outreach, post-demo follow-up and beyond more interactive by fostering a conversation, and use eye-catching visuals that leave an impression, pacing your delivery to keep the energy level high.

 Storytelling